nak/pytest_mproc/docsrc/index.rst

 A Matter of Priority
 ====================
-You can also specify a priority for test execution using the *pytest_mproc.priority* decorator:
+You can specify a priority for test execution using the *pytest_mproc.priority* decorator:

 .. code-block:: python